botpress/solutions/custom_tools/bp_uploader/README.md

 ---

-Generate a Docker image replica from an existing Botpress server.
+Pack and Upload a Botpress bot folder to a target Botpress server

 ## Requirements